drrobotk/drrobotk.github.io/cv.md

 **March 2022-present**
 -   Working in the Economics Statistics Group (ESG) as part of the Data Science Campus.
 -   Extracting, analysing and interpreting large amounts of data from a range of sources, using algorithmic, data mining, machine learning and statistical tools in Python and R.
+-   Developing and maintaining data pipelines and data visualisations using Python, R, SQL, Tableau and GCP.
+-   Working with a team of data scientists, statisticians and economists to deliver high quality data products and services.
+-   Researched and implemented the price index and aggregation methodology for the [least cost index](https://www.ons.gov.uk/economy/inflationandpriceindices/articles/trackingthelowestcostgroceryitemsukexperimentalanalysis/april2021toapril2022) which was used to track the price of the lowest-cost grocery items for 30 products over multiple retailers using web-scraped data on GCP.
 -   Continued member of the Data Science and Statistical High-performance computing (DaSH) expert group and the Index Numbers Expert Group (INEG).

 **Freelance Mathematics, Statistics and Computing Tutor** - [Witherow Brooke](https://www.witherowbrooke.co.uk/)